Amazon Walkouts Are Spreading

 That probably won’t be enough to prevent new walkouts.
 In fact, Amazon seems determined to push workers over the brink and into a pit.
 On May 1, the company will discontinue the very same unlimited unpaid time off policy Osman used to stay home.
 “That shows me that they value their bottom line more than our lives,” Hamilton said.
 “The only reason that they have to roll that back is to force attendance up.”
 Workers like Osman, who want to avoid risky conditions on the job, now face a higher risk of termination.
 In normal circumstances, Hamilton continued, associates who run out of time off get fired.
 “So if someone does not feel safe, going to work.
 In the middle of a pandemic, Amazon will fire them for that,” he explained.
 Associates will still be able to apply for a leave of absence, but on a press call organized by the Athena coalition, a campaign demanding better working conditions at Amazon, associates said that the guidelines are unclear. “”I was not able even to complete the form and answer the questions that it requires to formally file for a leave of absence,” said Rachel Belz, who works at a New Jersey facility.

-In a statement to Intelligencer, Amazon spokesperson Jen Crowcraft said the company is simply transitioning a universal policy into a more targeted program.
+In a statement to Intelligencer, Amazon spokesperson Jen Crowcroft said the company is simply transitioning a universal policy into a more targeted program.
 “We’ve extended the increased hourly pay through May 16.
 We are also extending double overtime pay in the U.S. and Canada.
 These extensions increase our total investment in pay during COVID-19 to nearly $700 million for our hourly employees and partners,” she said.
 “In addition, we are providing flexibility with leave of absence options, including expanding the policy to cover COVID-19 circumstances, such as high-risk individuals or school closures.
 We continue to see heavy demand during this difficult time and the team is doing incredible work for our customers and the community.”

 Documents obtained by Recode on Wednesday also show that Amazon is cracking down on internal communications among corporate employees in what resembles a draconian, and probably doomed, attempt to prevent them from organizing.
 Employee moderators must now approve messages to listservs with over 500 subscribers.
 While Amazon told the website that the rule has always existed, sources said it had not been regularly enforced.
 As Recode explained, the company’s listservs have “become places for workers to critique the company’s operational handling of the Covid-19 pandemic, particularly in how it treats warehouse workers, who have asked for higher pay and more safety protections.”